-The global trade in art is now estimated at over $45 billion (TEFAF Art Market Report 2017).
+The global trade in art is now a multi-billion dollar industry.
 In this growing and evolving market, the need for experts to negotiate, defend, analyse and understand the art world is ever more apparent.

 Art law is an exciting and fast-developing area, tackling issues surrounding the legal treatment of fine art and cultural heritage.
 Our LLM in Art Law is a unique collaborative and interdisciplinary course, co-taught by academic specialists from York Law School and the Department of History of Art.